OpenEvalProject/evals/manuscripts/elife-69620/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/69620/elife-69620-fig4-v2.jpg)

 **Figure 4.:** (a) Representative epifluorescence images showing Xph15-eGFP (top) and Xph20-eGFP (bottom) expressed in pyramidal neuron together with a scramble shRNA or the shRNA against PSD-95 both associated to a mCherry soluble fluorescent reporter (magenta).
 The neurons are fixed and immunostained for PSD-95 (blue). (b) Comparison of objects average fluorescence intensity (red: immunostaining fluorescence signal; teal: Xph-eGFP signal) on neurons transfected with the scramble shRNA or the shRNA against PSD-95.
 Normalization was performed by using the median of the scramble shRNA condition.
 Violin plots show median, first and third quartile, and all individual data points (each corresponding to the analysis of a single detected object) pooled from three independent experiments, statistic significances were tested using the nonparametric Kruskal–Wallis test followed by Dunn’s post hoc test. (c) Comparison of dendrites fluorescence intensity (red: immunostaining fluorescence signal; teal: Xph-eGFP signal; integrated fluorescence signal per area units) on neurons transfected with the scramble shRNA or the shRNA against PSD-95.
 Normalization was performed by using the median of the scramble shRNA condition.
 Violin plots show median, first and third quartile, and all individual data points (each corresponding to the analysis of a single dendritic fragment) pooled from two independent experiments, statistic significances were tested using the nonparametric Kruskal–Wallis test followed by Dunn’s post hoc test. (d–f) Correlation of Xph15 and Xp20 intrabodies with PSD-95. (d) Representative immunofluorescent images showing Xph15-eGFP (top), Xph20-eGFP (bottom), and PSD-95-mScarlet-I. The dendritic region within the white box is enlarged below to better illustrate colocalization the eGFP and mScarlet-I signal.
 Scatter plots showing the correlation between Xph15- (e) or Xph20-eGFP (f) and PSD-95-mScarlet-I normalized fluorescence intensity.
 Pearson correlation coefficients and slopes (simple linear regression) between eGFP and mScarlet-I fluorescent intensity were calculated using GraphPad Prism 8.
-Data from 67 dendrites and 8362 synapses for Xph15, and 63 dendrites and 8004 synapses for Xph20 (two independent experiments).Figure 4—source data 1.Figure 4b).Figure 4—source data 2.Figure 4c).Figure 4—source data 3.Figure 4e).Figure 4—source data 4.Figure 4f).
+Data from 67 dendrites and 8362 synapses for Xph15, and 63 dendrites and 8004 synapses for Xph20 (two independent experiments).

 The PSD-95 downregulation experiment led to a clear loss of Xph15 and Xph20 dendritic labeling, suggesting a direct correlation between PSD-95 expression levels and the two intrabodies’ cytosolic distribution.
 To further characterize this correlation, we co-expressed Xph15-eGFP or Xph20-eGFP with a PSD-95 mScarlet-I fusion (Figure 4d).
 Systematic analysis of the two fluorescence signals (eGFP and mScarlet-I) indicated strong correlation, with Pearson correlation coefficients of 0.84 and 0.87 for Xph15 (Figure 4e) and Xph20 (Figure 4f), respectively.
 These results illustrate the combined efficiency of the two Xph and the regulation system to match the intrabodies’ levels to those of PSD-95.

 Overall, this ensemble of results demonstrates first that Xph15, Xph18, and Xph20 can be used to efficiently recognize and bind endogenous PSD-95 with minimal impact on its function.
 In addition, the fusion of a fluorescent protein to the monobodies (together with the use of an expression regulation system) allows in this context to dynamically label PSD-95 in live conditions.
 The resulting labeling of PSD-95 is clearly specific and correlates strongly with the levels of the target protein, as demonstrated for both Xph15 and Xph20.
 Considering the large epitope recognized by Xph18, which as we have shown leads to a constrained conformation of the tandem PDZ domains, we chose here to only focus on Xph15 and Xph20 that both recognize a smaller epitope restricted to PDZ 1 to further develop the imaging tools and fully ensure minimal interference of the resulting probes.

-## Engineering probes for super-resolution imaging
+### Engineering probes for super-resolution imaging

 The previous experiments validated the use of Xph-derived constructs as imaging probes to monitor endogenous PSD-95.
 The specific recognition properties of the evolved 10FN3 domains coupled to the capacity to match their expression levels to those of PSD-95 therefore provide an ideal platform to further elaborate our clones into more advanced probes, in particular for SRI applications.
 To this end, we modified the GFP reporter part of the probes with systems better adapted for various SRI modalities.